yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 ### Step 10 : Post Verify
 We can ensure absolute certainty regarding this process by consulting the CloudWatch logs.
-1. Open CloudWatch.
+1. Open `CloudWatch`.
-2. Navigate to "Log groups".
+2. Navigate to `Log groups`.
-3. Select "/aws/lambda/cruddur-post-confirmation".
+3. Select `/aws/lambda/cruddur-post-confirmation`.
 4. Review the logs displayed.

 <img src="assets/week4/6- Lambda Time/troubleshoot-Lambda/29 perfect again.png">

-I had too many erros before getting to the state above Included in [this directory.](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/main/journal/assets/week4/6-%20Lambda%20Time/troubleshoot-Lambda)
+I *encountered* several errors prior to reaching the above state. <br>You can find more in [this directory.](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/main/journal/assets/week4/6-%20Lambda%20Time/troubleshoot-Lambda)

 ---
 *To Be Continued..*